flairNLP/transformer-ranker/examples/README.md

 # Examples

-This directory shows what the library can do.
-It includes examples for loading different datasets, choosing language models, and ranking them.
+This directory provides examples for loading different datasets, choosing language models, and ranking them.
-The library has two main goals: (1) rank language models quickly and effectively, and (2) make the repository easy to use, promoting less fine-tuning.
+The library has two main goals: to rank language models quickly and effectively, and to make the repository easy to use, promoting less fine-tuning.
-Most examples are short (just 6 lines of code) but come with detailed explanations.
+Most examples are short, just 6 lines of code, but come with detailed explanations:
-Here’s a list of available examples and bonus material:

 1. [Rank Language Models for Text Classification](https://github.com/flairNLP/transformer-ranker/blob/main/examples/01-text-classification.md)
 2. [Rank Language Models for Sequence Labeling](https://github.com/flairNLP/transformer-ranker/blob/main/examples/02-sequence-labeling.md)